Nationality: Autralian

 Dina

-I have a Bachelor of Science degree and worked as a research assistant.
+I have a Bachelor of Science degree.
+I worked as a research assistant for many years but retired in December, 2018.

 Nationality: Venezuelan